K*H*W* (go to my profile :)

 Eugene grabbed me by the hand and kept me on my feet.
 I couldn't hold myself up, I was still a little woozy, so he got his other hand and scooped me up bridal style.

 "Are you okay?"
 He asked absently, but I caught a trace of concern in his eyes.
-His light brown eyes gazed at me, and Eugene tried to look relax, but the worry was very clear.
+His light brown eyes gazed at me, and Eugene tried to look relaxed, but the worry was very clear.

 "I'm fine."
 I knew why I was sick, or having the uncomfortable nausea that never seemed to go away.
 "I'm just worried about the wedding."
 Saying what had made me so nervous made me relax the tiniest bit, and then my stomach churned again.